MichaelBrz/IXD_IOE_Project3/index.md

 ## Prototype 1.0
-Due to this limitation the team opted to apply the design thinking into creating a 3D rendered visualization of the installation that displayed the group interactivity.
-The visuals below are captured images from a real time 3D rendering of the prototype made exclusively in TouchDesigner.
+Due to this limitation the team opted to apply the design thinking into creating a 3D rendered visualization of the installation that displayed the group interactivity.The visuals below are captured images from a real-time 3D rendering of the prototype made exclusively in TouchDesigner.

 ![ImageOne](images/TDMovieOut.0.jpg)
 ![ImageTwo](images/TDMovieOut.1.jpg)